kevinboone/vlc-server/nc-vlc-client/README.md

 If screen burn-in is a real risk, it's still possible to implement screen blanking at the operating system level.

+## Local mode

+If the command-line does not include a `--host` argument, this interface and the `vlc-server` server must be running on the same host.
+In that case, `nc-vlc-client` is running in 'local' mode.
+At present, the only difference this makes is that, when displaying the system informat page, the local IP number is displayed in the URL for attaching a web browser.
+It would make no sense to display `localhost` here.

+Additional 'local' operations may be added in future.

 ## Limitations